-This is a live exhibition of current work and work in progress.
+This is record current work and work in progress.

-At core, I'm a teacher.
-I hope you enjoy the exhibition, and learn something along the way.
-If you have any interest in purchasing my work, you can email me for more information.
-If you wish to purchase an artwork, I'lll transfer it to the gallery page, where you can pay directly to this website and have the art sent to you.
+Should you be interested in purchasing the work, you can email me for more information.
+If we come to an agreement, I'll the work transfer it to the gallery page if it isn't already there, where you can pay directly to this WIX safe website and have the art sent to you immediately.

 Out of the Blue, Mixed Media, 20" x 16"